Why should you create your own Joomla template? There are a few good reasons why we should make this happen!

 In my opinion, the error page should not blame visitors.
 After all, it's not their fault if a page doesn't exist or an internal server error occurs.

 templates/facile/error.php.
-It contains nothing but the word
+This contains nothing more than the word

 // https://raw.githubusercontent.com/astridx/boilerplate/t35/src/templates/facile/error.php Error